King Peetiya

 Some Construction : King Aggabodhi II,

-Some Construction : King Datopathissa,
+Some Construction : King Datopathissa i,

 Some Construction : King Datopathissa II,